drolsonmi/math3280/Notes/17_Fitting.md

 However, if we consider nonlinear regression (polynomials, exponentials, etc.), these derivatives are not so straight forward.
 In fact, it is absolutely messy.
 So, what do we use instead?
 Gradient Descent!

 ## Gradient Descent
 Our goal is to minimize our loss function.
+The problem is that the loss function depends on both $\theta_0$ and $\theta_1$.
+So, if I find the $\theta_0$ and $\theta_1$ that will minimize the loss function and update those values, then the loss function has changed, and it may no longer be a minimum.
+* Worst case scenario, the loss function has changed so much that I am nowhere near a minimum, regardles of how close I may have been before

+> * Draw two upwards parabolas to depict $\theta_0$ vs E and $\theta_1$ vs E

+To avoid overshooting, don't update the parameters all the way.
+1. Determine how the loss function will change with respect to each parameter $\tfrac{\partial E}{\partial \theta_k}$
+2. Determine whether increase or decreasing $\theta_k$ will cause E to drop
+3. Take a *small* step in the direction step 2 indicates
+4. Repeat steps 1-3 until $\tfrac{\partial E}{\partial \theta_k} = 0$

-To best see this, consider your loss function like a mountain.
+To best see how this works in multiple dimensions, consider your loss function like a mountain.

 If you are climbing a mountain, the steepness of the hill is measured with the gradient.
 The gradient is similar to a slope, but it takes more dimensions into account.
 If you calculate the gradient, you are finding the path of greatest ascent.